John Hinckley Jr.: Ronald Reagan assassination attempt

 Hinckley arrived in Washington, D.C. on March 29, 1981, after travelling by Greyhound bus from Los Angeles.
 He spent the night in a hotel.
-The following morning, he read President Reagan's itinerary in a newspaper and discovered that later that day, Reagan was to be at the Hilton Hotel to address an AFL–CIO conference.
+The next morning, he read President Reagan's itinerary in a newspaper and discovered that later that day, Reagan was to be at the Hilton Hotel to address an AFL–CIO conference.
 Hinckley spent the morning composing a letter to Jodie Foster.

 Over the past seven months I've left you dozens of poems, letters and love messages in the faint hope that you could develop an interest in me.
 Although we talked on the phone a couple of times I never had the nerve to simply approach you and introduce myself. ...
 The reason I'm going ahead with this attempt now is because I cannot wait any longer to impress you.